Several communities in the Chicago region have developed climate action plans. These plans typically include mitigation and adaptation strategies.

 Since the announcement that the US will back out of the Paris Agreement on climate change— several cities from Illinois, including Chicago, Elgin, Evanston and Highland Park– and the Illinois Attorney General– have signed the open letter in support of climate action.

-Many municipalities have signed the US Conference of Mayors Climate Protection Agreement.
-Others have taken the further step of developing climate action plans; some of these are broadly defined as sustainability plans.
+Many municipalities have signed climate agreements; others have taken the further step of developing climate action plans; some of these are broadly defined as long-range or sustainability plans.

 Aurora Sustainability Plan (2009)